Johnny the Fox: Reception

 Harry Doherty of Melody Maker, comparing the album to Jailbreak, wrote that there was "more subtlety, the melodies are stronger, and, most importantly, the scope of the material is much wider than the hard rock associated with Lizzy", showing a band more versatile than on the previous recording.
 To the contrary, Stephen Thomas Erlewine of AllMusic stated that Johnny the Fox fell short in comparison to the previous album, Jailbreak, suggesting that the album veered toward "an odd, half-baked concept album", despite showing the same strengths as its predecessor, i.e. Lynott's lyrics and the group's musical power.
 Praising "Don't Believe a Word" and "Borderline" as great moments, he said that the album "never falls flat", but is "never quite as gripping as Jailbreak".
 Canadian journalist Martin Popoff considered Johnny the Fox Thin Lizzy's first real masterpiece and described it as "a rich textural work of melodic, soft-edged metal, lyrically soulful, melancholy, in many places tragic".
 Stuart Bailie, reviewing the 2011 reissue for Classic Rock, described the album as "an exercise in tight, rousing tunes with the chiming Les Paul guitars and Phil's patented blarney", but wrote that the bonus tracks were "less revealing" than on other Thin Lizzy expanded editions.

+In 1991, Chuck Eddy ranked Johnny the Fox at number 448 in his list of the best heavy metal albums, believing that although it does not cohere well, it is laudable how the "concise crunch" of the guitarists "weave through the beat like in a funk band", and drew attention to the Led Zeppelin-esque funk of "Boogie Woogie Dance" and "Massacre" and how the paradoxical wordplay of "Don't Believe a Word" is reminiscent of early Smokey Robinson, while noting "Johnny the Fox Meets Jimmy the Weed" presages the rap rock of Run-DMC.
+Eddy also wonders whether the character-heavy album is "supposed to be a rock opera – a working class-mythos fugitive-kid-shooting drugstore-attendant saga".

 The track "Johnny the Fox Meets Jimmy the Weed" features on the Ultimate Breaks and Beats series of compilation albums.